-Though the Bible never directly mentions these people in the same breath as the Nephilim, they are connected to the Anakim, whom are clearly connected to the Nephilim.
+Though the Rephaim are never mentioned directly in the same breath as the Nephilim, they are directly connected to the Anakim, whom are connected with the Nephilim.

 Steve Quayle has conducted much research on the topic, and claims the two were cousins, or, shared some sort of blood relation.
 By extension, thus, the Rephaim were also distant descendants of the Nephilim.